The Daily Bulletin/Reveille. (College Station, Tex.) 1916-1938, December 08, 1916, Image 2

 here, and there is nothing

-that one will enjoy a s
+that one will enjoy as

 much as a good pipeful of